On the splitting problem for complex homogeneous supermanifolds: Abstract

-\textsc{Abstract.} It is well-known that any Lie supergroup $\mathcal{G}$ is split, i.e. its structure sheaf is isomorphic to the structure sheaf of a certain vector bundle.
-However, there are non-split complex homogeneous supermanifolds.
-We describe left invariant gradings of a complex homogeneous supermanifold $\mathcal{G}/\mathcal{H}$ induced by gradings of the Lie supergroup $\mathcal{G}$ in terms of so called split grading operators.
-Sufficient conditions for a homogeneous supermanifold to be split are given in terms of Lie superalgebras and Lie subsuperalgebras.
+It is a classical result that any complex analytic Lie supergroup $\mathcal{G}$ is split \cite{kosz}, that is its structure sheaf is isomorphic to the structure sheaf of a certain vector bundle.
+However, there do exist non-split complex analytic homogeneous supermanifolds.

+We study the question how to find out whether a complex analytic homogeneous supermanifold is split or non-split.
+Our main result is a description of left invariant gradings on a complex analytic homogeneous supermanifold $\mathcal{G}/\mathcal{H}$ in the terms of $\mathcal{H}$-invariants.
+As a corollary to our investigations we get some simple sufficient conditions for a complex analytic homogeneous supermanifold to be split in terms of Lie algebras.